The Bishop's Wife: Plot

+Henry meets with Agnes and apologizes for his resistance to her wishes.
+Later, Dudley meets with Agnes, and they talk about her one true love - not her husband - whom she opted not to marry due to her fear of poverty.
+Agnes has a tearful change of heart and meets again with Henry and Julia to let them know that she no longer wants to give her money to the building of the cathedral but wishes to give her money to help the poor, with Henry directing that effort.

 On several occasions throughout the film, Dudley is shown to have special powers as an angel.
-He helps Julia and Sylvester (a taxi driver) ice skate like pros, redecorates the Broughams' Christmas tree in seconds, saves an old church by restoring interest in the boys' choir, dictates to a typewriter to magically produce Henry's new sermon—without Henry's knowledge— and other smaller things.
+He helps Julia and Sylvester (a taxi driver) ice skate like pros, decorates the Broughams' Christmas tree in seconds, dictates to a typewriter to magically produce Henry's new sermon—without Henry's knowledge— and other smaller things.

 Eventually, Dudley hints to Julia his desire to stay with her and not move on to his next "assignment".
 Although Julia doesn't fully understand what he's talking about, she senses what he means and tells him it is time for him to leave.
 Dudley tells the bishop it is rare for an angel to envy a mortal.
-When Henry wants to know why his cathedral plans were derailed, Dudley reminds the Bishop that he had prayed for guidance, not a building.
+As Dudley prepares to leave, Henry complains to Dudley that his prayer had not been answered (since the cathedral will not be built); Dudley reminds Henry that he did not pray for a cathedral, but for guidance, which has been given to him.

 With his mission completed and now knowing that Julia loves her husband, Dudley leaves, promising never to return, but satisfied that his work is done.
 All memories of him are erased, and later that Christmas Eve at midnight, Henry delivers the sermon he believes he has written.